-If you’ve been on Grindr for more than five minutes, you’ve probably received a message saying there’s a sex and drugs party going on somewhere.
+If you’ve been on Grindr for more than five minutes, you’ve probably noticed there are lots of guys looking for sex and drugs.

 It’s no secret that sex and drugs often go together.
-Despite being illegal, many guys believe that drugs enhance the sex they have and that taking drugs together can make people feel more connected and horny.
+Many men use drugs to enhance the sex they have, helping them feel more connected and horny.

 If you’re into sex and drugs, there are things you can do to keep yourself safe.

-Be aware of what you’re taking: Always remember that the drugs you think you’re taking may differ from the drugs you actually have, especially if it’s given to you by someone you don’t really know.
-Also, at sex parties or ‘chillouts’ where there are multiple guys, you may come into contact with drugs you haven’t taken before or know very little about.
+Know what you're taking: Always remember that the drugs you think you’re taking may differ from the drugs you actually have, especially if you get them from someone you don’t really know.

-Safe sex: If you’re taking drugs to make you hornier, it’s easy to get carried away and forget this bit – but take along lots of condoms and lube.
+Safe sex: If you’re taking drugs to relax or make you hornier, it’s easy to get carried away and forget this bit – take along lots of condoms and lube!

 Don’t do anything you don’t want to: Even if your sexual partner is taking drugs, it doesn’t mean that you have to.
 As with everything in your sex life, the choice is always up to you.
 If you do decide to take drugs before sex, be aware that this may lower your inhibitions and lead to you doing things you wouldn’t normally do (such as barebacking or fisting).
 When high, boundaries can shift or blur, so think about this before you get into it.
 You always have the right to say no.

-Stay Hydrated: It might seem like common sense, but when you are taking drugs and having sex it’s very easy to forget.
-Have water regularly.
+Stay Hydrated: It's important to remain hydrated when taking drugs however, with some drugs such as MDMA/Ecstasy, caution is required as drinking too much water can be fatal.
+It might seem like common sense, but when you are taking drugs and having sex it’s very easy to forget to drink regularly.

-If you’re drinking alcohol/on medication: Keep in mind that one drug can increase the effects of the other, not always for the better.
-Also be aware if you are on prescription drugs (i.e. for HIV) that some drugs may interact with them and reduce their effectiveness.
+If you’re using drugs on medication: Keep in mind that one drug can alter the effects of the other.
+Be aware if you are on prescription drugs (i.e. for HIV) that some drugs may interact with them and alter their effectiveness.

-‘Booty Bumps’: A drug can be absorbed through the lining of the arse, whether as a powder (rubbed around and in the anus), liquid (injected without a needle into the arse) or in pill form (stuffed into the arse).
-Drugs taken this way are absorbed much faster than if swallowed and generally have a stronger effect.
-Drugs taken this way can damage your arse, leading to pain, bleeding or haemorrhoids.
+‘Booty Bumps’: Drugs can be absorbed through the lining of the ass, whether as a powder (rubbed around and in the anus), liquid (injected into the ass) or in pill form (inserted into the ass).
+Drugs taken this way are absorbed much faster than if swallowed and can have a stronger effect.
+Drugs taken this way can damage your ass, leading to pain, bleeding or haemorrhoids.